top of page

 Our Story

-The Puppy Raisers are responsible for teaching the pups the 31 basic commands and socializing them to various situations for about a year and a half.
+The puppy raisers are responsible for teaching the pups around 30 basic commands and socializing them to various situations for about a year and a half.
 A college campus is a perfect place to expose pups to these different environments!
-Our urban restaurants, libraries, lecture halls, sports arenas, and music halls are all great opportunities that we have at our disposal.
+Our urban restaurants, libraries, lecture halls, sports arenas, and music halls are all great opportunities at our disposal.

-When the puppies turn in for matriculation, they spend about six to nine months in professional training where they learn advanced commands to prepare for working as a service dogs.
-Some dogs are released throughout this process but can be used for other types of working animals or as therapy dogs.
-After that, they move to team training, where the puppies meet people who are their potential matches.
-During this time, people and puppies work with each other to try to find good pairs.
+When the puppies turn in for matriculation, they spend about six to nine months in professional training, where they learn advanced commands to prepare them to work as service dogs.
+Some dogs are released throughout this process, but can be used as other working animals or as therapy dogs.
+After that, they move on to team training, where the puppies meet people who could be their potential matches.
+During this time, people and puppies work together to find good pairs.

 Contact